joeeasy/nairobi-java-developers/README.md

 ## Running the project

-The project runs on two modes
+The project runs on two modes.

-debug - uses real implementation of services and components, using real data and resources release - for a version that contains fake implementations of dependencies that are hard to test
+Debug - Is for the testing the app and it's features which improves development speed like full logging and debugging enabled DevelopmentRelease
+Release - By default, the release configuration will optimize the code to run faster, moreover you cannot attach a debugger to it.

 ## Running test
 Running the test is extremely easy, Jacoco has been setup on the project for running both unit and instrumental test